The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

 Rose oil promotes scalp health and by reducing stress it reduces hair loss.

 Rose oil eases sore throat, cough and fever.
-It increases flow of bile, regulates the acid level in the stomach and prevents acidity and acidosis.
+It increases the flow of bile, regulates the acid level in the stomach and prevents acidity and acidosis.

 It helps in various menstrual problems associated with faulty hormone levels like irregular menses, delayed menses, nausea, cramps, fatigue associated with menses and menopausal issues.